 ~ ~ ~

-From an aquamarine pouch on her hip, she pulled a golden heart.
+From an aquamarine pouch on her hip, she pulled a pulsing golden heart that fit snugly in her palm.
 It was emitting tractor beams of light and a warmth I could only describe as unconditional love.
-I thought she would give me the choice to accept it.
-Instead, she placed it firmly in my chest.
-I felt it pulse through my body and the inner light slowly rotated outward.
-I watched as my heart began throwing out wide beams of light like a lighthouse searching for lost vessels.
+I thought she would offer it as a gift, allowing me the choice to accept it.
+Instead, she placed her hand firmly on my chest and with a decisive push, embedded the heart deep within my body.
+I rocked back gently, adjusting to its presence.
+I felt the inner light slowly rotating outward.
+My heart began throwing out wide beams of light like a lighthouse searching for lost vessels.
 I felt complete.

-Athena smiled as she looked into my eyes.
-She laid her hand on my heart and in a voice that rang like earth bells intoned, “Go.
+Athena’s hand remained over my heart as she looked into my eyes and in a voice that rang like earth bells said, “Go.
 Go.
 Go.”
 A command with such urgency I nodded my assent without hesitation.
-As is the way of visualizations, I also thought how much I adored her succinct use of language.
-There was no ambiguity here.
+I admired her succinct use of language.
+There was no ambiguity.
+My mission from this goddess of war was to embrace my heart light as a way to battle darkness by helping others see their path.

-The first mission, to embrace my heart light as a way to find and help others see their path, was clear.
-I set about choosing each day to make myself a blessing to everyone I meet in service to creating connections, community and consciousness.
-I try not to worry about success of that mission.
-I trust the intent will guide me.
+I immediately set about choosing each day to make myself a blessing to everyone I met.
+I try not to worry about the success of my mission as I create connections, foster community and promote consciousness.
+I trust my intent will guide me.
 Occasionally, Athena returns to urge me along.
 Like when she arrived after my second Reiki attunement, declaring, “So much more to do!”
 She isn’t a whisperer.
 She’s not shy.
 I love that about her.
 She’s leading me by example.
 Be bold.
 Be clear.
 Go, go, go.

-What I’ve come to realize is that my dear Athena is also the goddess of wisdom and boy is there a lot of wisdom to be gained from a simple gelato.
+What I’ve come to realize is that my dear Athena is also the goddess of wisdom.
+And boy, is there a lot of wisdom to be gained from a simple gelato.
 Awareness that I need to stop and refuel.
 Appreciation for the beautiful works of art in the gelato display cases that offer me so many choices.
-Reflection on who I’m with, where I am and how I want to be in the world.
+Reflection on where I am in the world, who I’m with, and how I want to show up.

 Stay just long enough to refuel my heart light and savor the sweetness of life before, once again, I go, go, go.